-Very few of us actually realize that anger can be a good thing in the beginning of our recovery.
+Very few of us realize that anger can be a good thing at the beginning of our recovery.
 It keeps us away from depression and despair, (this is because anger is more positive than the latter, it’s higher on the “emotional ladder”).

 How I Took Revenge Upon My Ex